Back to school lunches: Eating smart

 Shelby Miller is a pediatric dietitian with the University of Illinois College of Medicine.
 When it comes to school lunches, Miller says planning ahead is key.
 Most schools have a menu that is sent out.
 She encourages families to look at those menus and decide if what’s offered is something their child will eat or not.
 If they don’t eat lunch they can come home hungry and either eat a huge snack and won’t eat dinner.
 Or they just eat all night, which can lead to obesity.

 Miller says it’s okay to send your child with some healthy extras to go along with the cafeteria lunch.

 “If it’s chicken patty sandwich with green beans and a fruit and a milk and the kids like the sandwich and they like the fruit, but maybe they don’t like green beans, send them with some carrots.
 You can kind of fill that hole with something else,” Miller suggests.
 “Or if they don’t ever like the sides that go with the main dish, and you want them to have that main thing, whether it be the chicken sandwich or the cheeseburger or the pizza, it’s okay to always send something extra.”

-“A lot of the high schools in the area do have like a salad bar option, so promoting that a couple times a week, but again it’s so okay to have nachos every once in a while.
+“A lot of the high schools in the area do have like a salad bar option, so promoting that a couple times a week.
+But again it’s okay to have nachos every once in a while.
 It’s completely okay to have that pizza every once in a while.
-So coming up with one, maybe two days a week that you let yourself have that a la carte option, otherwise packing a lunch, having that standard lunch that includes fruits and vegetables or picking from the salad bar line is going to be key,” said Miller.
+So coming up with one, maybe two days a week that you let yourself have that a la carte option.
+Otherwise packing a lunch, having that standard lunch that includes fruits and vegetables or picking from the salad bar line is going to be key,” said Miller.

-Another key to making sure your child eats healthy is to make sure YOU are setting a good example.
+Another key to making sure your child eats healthy is to make sure adults are setting a good example.